 - When the injuries sustained were serious or death occurred, it is a class 3 felony that can be upgraded to a class 2 felony if the driver who failed to stop caused the accident.
 Serious injury is defined in ARS § 13-305 as a physical injury that causes reasonable risk of death, serious and permanent disfigurement, loss or protracted impairment of an organ or limb function, or serious impairment of health.
 Class 3 felony is punishable by two and a half to seven years in jail and a $750 fine.
 Class 2 felony is punishable by four to ten years in prison and a $750 fine.
 In both cases, the driver's license will be revoked for: (1) five years if left the scene when serious injuries were involved; and (2) ten years if left the scene when death occurred.

 In addition to the statutory penalties for the specific offense, felonies in Arizona can also be accompanied by sanctions.
-A sample of sanctions that could apply under these circumstances include: (1) ineligibility for certain professional opportunities or government assistance; and/or (2) loss of certain civil rights.
+A sample of sanctions that could apply under these circumstances includes (1) ineligibility for certain professional opportunities or government assistance; and/or (2) loss of certain civil rights.

 Contact a Criminal Defense Attorney Immediately

-As you can see, consequences of leaving the scene of an accident in Arizona are serious.
+As you can see, the consequences of leaving the scene of an accident in Arizona are serious.
 You do not want to act on your impulse to flee the scene because you are scared of what might happen.
 If, however, you did act on your impulse, you need a criminal defense attorney who is experienced, resourceful, and ready to take on your case and either get the charges dismissed or reduced.
 Contact the Law Offices of Shawn B. Hamp today at 866-490-HAMP or 928-753-6868 to speak with a qualified attorney about the specific nature of your case.